 BPP law school (BVC)

-Henry’s practice focuses on the financial consequences of divorce and the breakdown of cohabiting relationships, financial disputes relating to children or incapacitated adults, and disputes concerning living or other specific arrangements for children.
+Henry’s practice focuses on the financial consequences of divorce and the breakdown of cohabiting relationships, as well as financial disputes relating to children or incapacitated adults involving the Court of Protection.
 He is a tenacious advocate with a keen eye for detail and a thorough understanding of business and finance.

 Henry is known for his technical understanding of corporate financial structures, and is in demand from clients seeking a barrister with a good understanding of the commercial world.
 Before being called to the bar, Henry worked for a commercial law firm.
-He regularly represents clients in cases with international dimensions and has a comprehensive understanding of multi-jurisdictional disputes.
+He regularly represents clients in cases with international dimensions and has a comprehensive understanding of multi-jurisdictional disputes (including Part III of the MFPA 1984).
+He was junior counsel in the reference to the Court of Justice of the European Union on the operation of the lis pendens provisions in the Brussels IIA regulation, reported as A v B C-489/14.

 In addition to matrimonial and civil partnership financial cases, Henry advises and represents unmarried couples and parents in relation to financial disputes.
 He also has considerable experience in more unusual financial matters such as child maintenance appeals, insolvency, varying foreign court orders and costs cases.